DavidHe1127/Mr.He_HandBook/Web,Networking,System/auth.md

 ### Session

 - Used to know user session state.
-- stateful - both server and client needs to keep a copyz
+- stateful - both server and client needs to keep a copy.
 - sessionId is created and stored on the server (db or cache).
 It's also being sent down the wire to client through cookie.
 - session data itself can be saved into db table.
 - After authenticated, all subsequent requests will have sessionId attached automatically by browser.